Israel targets Hezbollah intel HQ in Lebanon, Iran says it will not back down

 Hashem Safieddine's fate was unclear and neither Israel nor Hezbollah have offered any comment.

+"Whether he is trying to influence the election, I don't know but I am not counting on that," Biden said in response.
+"No administration has done more to help Israel than I have."

+The government in Lebanon says more than 2,000 people have been killed there in the past year, most in the past two weeks.

-UN spokesperson Stephane Dujarric said on Friday the toll on civilians in Lebanon from Israel’s campaign against Hezbollah is “totally unacceptable”.
+UN spokesperson Stephane Dujarric said on Friday the toll on civilians “totally unacceptable”.

 "All parties must do whatever they can at all times to protect civilians and civilian infrastructure and ensure that civilians are never put in harm's way," he told reporters in New York.

-Israeli officials say the military precisely targets Hezbollah's military capabilities and takes steps to mitigate the risk of harm to civilians.
-It accuses the group of hiding among civilians, which the group denies.
+Israel says it targets military capabilities and takes steps to mitigate the risk of harm to civilians.
+It accuses Hezbollah and Hamas of hiding among civilians, which they deny.

-Prior to the deaths of two Israeli soldiers in the Israeli-occupied Golan Heights announced by the military on Friday, Hezbollah had killed 47 people - soldiers and civilians - over the past year, according to data published on Sep 2 by Alma, an Israeli think tank specializing in Hezbollah.

-Iranian leader Ayatollah Ali Khamenei told a huge crowd in Tehran that Iran and its regional allies would not back down, two days after Tehran raised the stakes when it fired missiles at Israel, which sent ground forces into Lebanon this week.
+The latest bloodletting in the decades-old Israeli-Palestinian conflict stems from an attack by Palestinian Hamas militants on Oct 7, 2023, that killed 1,200 and in which about 250 were taken as hostages, according to Israeli tallies.

+Israel's subsequent assault on Gaza has killed over 41,000 Palestinians, according to Gaza's health ministry, and displaced nearly Gaza's entire population, caused a hunger crisis and led to genocide allegations that Israel denies.

+The Israeli military said some 70 projectiles were launched from Lebanon into Israeli territory on Friday evening and were either intercepted or fell into open land.

-The Israeli military has said its ground operations are "localized" in villages near the border, but it has not specified how far into Lebanon its ground forces would advance or how long the operation is expected to last.
+Israel sent ground forces into Lebanon this week after the Iranian missile attacks.
+It has said its ground operations are "localised" in villages near the border, but has not specified how far into Lebanon they would advance or how long they would last.

+Israel says the operations aim to allow tens of thousands of its citizens to return home after Hezbollah bombardments that forced them to evacuate from its north.

 Iran's missile salvo was partly in retaliation for Israel's killing of Hezbollah secretary-general Nasrallah, a dominant figure who had turned the group into a powerful armed and political force with reach across the Middle East.

-Israel has vowed to respond and oil prices have risen on the possibility of an attack on Iran's oil facilities as Israel pursues its goals of pushing back Hezbollah militants in Lebanon and eliminating their Hamas allies in Gaza.
+Iranian leader Ayatollah Ali Khamenei told a huge crowd in Tehran and its regional allies would not back down.

-Israel's adversaries in the region should "double your efforts and capabilities... and resist the aggressive enemy," Khamenei said in a rare appearance leading Friday prayers in Tehran, mentioning Nasrallah in his speech and calling Iran's attack on Israel legal and legitimate.
+Israel's adversaries in the region should "double your efforts and capabilities ... and resist the aggressive enemy", Khamenei said in a rare appearance leading Friday prayers, at which he mentioned Nasrallah and called Iran's attack on Israel legal and legitimate.

-Iran will not "procrastinate nor act hastily to carry out its duty" in confronting Israel, he said, without issuing a direct new threat to Israel or the United States.
+He said Iran would not "procrastinate nor act hastily to carry out its duty" in confronting Israel.

-The semi-official Iranian news agency SNN quoted Revolutionary Guards deputy commander Ali Fadavi as saying on Friday that if Israel attacks, Tehran would in turn target Israeli energy and gas installations.
+The semi-official Iranian news agency SNN quoted Revolutionary Guards deputy commander Ali Fadavi as saying on Friday that if Israel attacked, Tehran would target Israeli energy and gas installations.

-Israeli Lieutenant Colonel Nadav Shoshani said on Friday afternoon the military was still assessing the damage caused by airstrikes in southern Beirut on Thursday night, which he said targeted Hezbollah's intelligence headquarters.
+Israeli Lieutenant Colonel Nadav Shoshani said on Friday the military was still assessing the Thursday night airstrikes, which he said targeted Hezbollah's intelligence headquarters.

 Earlier the Israeli military reported that it had killed the head of Hezbollah's communication networks, Mohammad Rashid Sakafi.
 It declined to comment on the report that Safieddine was targeted.